 The stack height on the Altra Intuition / Instinct 3 is 24 millimeters all the way.
 It’s made of a firmer material than Altra used on the 2nd version.
 Altra took the stack height down a couple millimeters in terms of cush from the 2nd version as well.

-The objective behind this shoe is to get you cushion by all means, but it’s also designed to take all of those things you don’t need out of the ride.
-The Instinct / Intuition 3 is going to rival that traditional feel of Brooks Ghost, Saucony Ride, Mizuno Wave Rider and other options like that in a zero drop platform.
+The objective behind this shoe is to get you cushioning by all means, but it’s also designed to take all of those things you don’t need out of the ride.
+The Instinct / Intuition 3 is going to rival that traditional feel of Brooks Ghost, Saucony Ride, Mizuno Wave Rider and other options like that in a zero-drop platform.

 So if you had the original Instinct / Intuition or the 1.5 and were kind of put off by the 2.0, check this shoe out as it’s definitely worth it and Altra have worked hard to get it shoe right.

-While cushioning was a hige shrink in the Paradigm, a lot of runners did note it was harder to reach max speeds in making it more suitable for long runs and recovery efforts.
+While cushioning was a huge shrink in the Paradigm, a lot of runners did note it was harder to reach max speeds in making it more suitable for long runs and recovery efforts.